100542/100542/README.md

 ---

 👋 **Welcome!** I'm **Aaron**, a **Full-Stack Developer** with 2 years of hands-on experience as a student dev.
 I specialize in building interactive, optimized and secure systems that help companies level up.

 ---

-## 🔭 Currently Working On

-- Working on **Phantomshell**, a interactive linux simulator.
-- Building websites for real-world clients.
-- Actively studying Node.js and API security.
-- Designing my new personal portfolio (won't be released for a while)

----